Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Overview/ALZ-Pattern.md

 ## Deployment Guide

-Refer to our [Deployment Guide](../../Howto/deploy/Introduction-to-deploying-the-ALZ-Pattern) for guidance on consuming the contents of this repository.
+Refer to [Introduction to deploying the AMBA-ALZ Pattern](../../HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern) for guidance on consuming the contents of this repository.

 ## Known Issues